MaverickMango/MaverickMango.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # ✨ About me
 Hi, there!
 Here is Mengjiao Liu, a sci-fi lover and a swimming novice.
 Currently I'm a postguraduate student at [SAIL(Software Anylasis and Intelligence Lab)](https://tjusail.github.io/) of Tianjin University.
-My research insterest are mainly in the direction of automatic program repair, focusing on how to improve developer productivity through more automated workflows.
+My research insterest is mainly in the direction of automatic program repair, focusing on how to improve developer productivity through more automated workflows.
 At the same time, I am also interested in test generation.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).